• Header Slideshow

 Limited to 10 students.

-3. Work with actors with that conceptual base in mind
+• • Work with actors from a clear conceptual base

-Concentrates on dramatic form.
-A series of plays of varying styles is discussed and analyzed.
-The director is encouraged to see each play as a sequence of events that is dynamic and in-motion.
-As the director comes to understand the significance of the events which comprise the play, he/she arrives at a conceptual understanding of the play that is rooted in the play's dramatic structure.
+Text Analysis concentrates on dramatic form.
+Plays of varying styles are discussed and analyzed.
+Directors are encouraged to see each play as a sequence of events that is dynamic and in motion.
+As the director comes to understand the significance of these events, a conceptual understanding of the play emerges, rooted in the play’s dramatic structure.

-Focuses on stage configurations and composition problems.
-Each director begins work on a scene from a play and begins to translate his/her ideas about the play into potential stage action.
-Various methods of working with the actor in the rehearsal process are also discussed here.
+Staging and Composition focuses on stage configurations and problems of composition.
+Each director begins work on a scene from a play, translating conceptual ideas into potential stage action.
+Methods of working with actors during the rehearsal process are explored and discussed.

 Directing I is in-person instruction.